intel-iot-devkit/joule-code-samples/ble-scan-js/README.md

 * 5 male to male wires

 ## Setup
-* Ensure that your Intel® Joule Module has been updated with the latest build of Ostro-GT
+* Ensure that your Intel® Joule Module has been updated with the latest build of Ostro-XT
 * Ensure that your Intel® Joule Module has internet access after setting up WiFi (i.e. using connman)
 * Ensure that Bluetooth has been enabled by using the command:
 ```